llttugraz/moodle-oermod_opencast/README.md

 When a video is set to OER it also stores changes in metadata back to the video (license).

 ## On OER release

 The released videos remain in Opencast and the link is provided in the release metadata.
-The video will be set to public and the capabilities will be set to a state where it cannot be deleted anymore by the uploader/lecturer.
+The video will be set to public.

-If a lecturer wants to delete a video, this process must be carried out via the repository that makes the OER metadata available.
+## TODOs / Known issues

+* Deleting of videos cannot be prevented yet.
+* Support for multiple OpenCast instances, connected to one Moodle, has to be added